shivamdevs/lucide-cli/README.md

 ## TypeScript Definitions

-If you selected TypeScript, the tool will automatically create a TypeScript definitions file for you in the directory you provided with the name `index.ts`.
+If you selected TypeScript, the tool will automatically create a TypeScript definitions file for you in the directory you provided with the name `.lucide.d.ts`.
 \
 All the icons added with TypeScript will use type definitions from this file.